CarlosSMWolff/carlossmwolff.github.io/_pages/about.md

 <!-- Make a list with a header "Research Topics" -->
 ### Research Topics
-- Novel sources of quantum light
+- Cavity-QED for novel sources of quantum light
   - Multi-photon states
   - Squeezed lasers
   - Single-photons in the THz
+- Open Quantum Systems
+  - Driven-dissipative phase transitions
+  - Steady-state entanglement via dissipation
 - Sensing and metrology
   - Spectroscopy with quantum light
   - Machine-learning for tomography and parameter estimation
   - Metrological protocols in quantum optics
+- Quantum computing
+  - Bosonic codes
+- Quantum technologies with solid-state platforms
-- Open Quantum Systems
+  - Quantum dots in microcavities
-  - Driven-dissipative phase transitions
-  - Steady-state entanglement via dissipation
+  - Color centers in diamond and SiC
+  - Superconducting circuits

 ### Short bio

 I defended [my PhD thesis](https://drive.google.com/file/d/1Vb79KvJMuATDxIW9kbVOCZjUVZaDF4BD/view) in December 2016 at [Universidad Autónoma de Madrid](https://www.uam.es/uam/inicio), under the supervisions of Prof. Carlos Tejedor and Prof. Fabrice P. Laussy.
-In 2017, I moved to Japan to join the group of Prof. Franco Nori at [RIKEN](https://dml.riken.jp/).
+In 2017, I moved to Japan to join the group of Prof. Franco Nori at [RIKEN](https://dml.riken.jp/), funded by a [JSPS Short-term Fellowship](https://www.jsps.go.jp/english/e-inv/index.html).
 There, I lived in [Wako-shi](https://en.wikipedia.org/wiki/Wak%C5%8D,_Saitama), where I enjoyed practicing Kendo at a local dojo.
-In 2018, I moved to University of Oxford to enjoy a Marie-Slodowska Curie Fellowship in the group of Prof. Dieter Jaksch.
-In March 2020 I was awarded a La Caixa Junior Leader Fellowship, bringing me back to UAM.
-Finally, on Dec.
+In 2018, I moved to the group of Prof. Dieter Jaksch at [University of Oxford](https://www.physics.ox.ac.uk/), supported by a Marie-Slodowska Curie Fellowship.
+In March 2020 I was awarded a [La Caixa Junior Leader Fellowship](https://fundacionlacaixa.org/es/becas-posdoctorado-junior-leader), bringing me back to UAM in Madrid.
+On Dec.
 2023 I joined [IFF-CSIC](https://www.iff.csic.es) with a permanent position.